aeszyman/ARTH312/syllabus.md

 ###### Week 13
 #### November 18: Legacy of the Middle Ages
 * Jennifer Schuessler, ["Medieval Scholars Joust with White Nationalists.
 And One Another."](https://www.nytimes.com/2019/05/05/arts/the-battle-for-medieval-studies-white-supremacy.html) _The New York Times_, May 5, 2019.
-* _The Cathedral_ (2002): Animation.
-"A space fantasy about an explorer who pays a visit to an unusual cathedral built with organic materials."
-(IMDb) Based on short story by Jacek Dukaj.
 #### November 20: Presentations Workshop
 ###### Week 14
 #### November 25: Assignment 10